fingerskier/manthra/README.md

 # Manthra

+Politics: the art of convincing decent to forget that the lesser of two evils is still evil.
+  Edward Snowden

 Science takes things apart to see how they work.
 Religion puts things together to see what they mean.
 They speak different languages and use different powers of the brain.